lyc102/ifem/docs/_docs/mesh-bd.md

 ## Remark

 It would save storage if we record boundary edges or faces only.
 The current data structure is convenient for the local refinement and coarsening since the boundary can be easily updated along with the change of elements.
 The matrix `bdFlag` is sparse but a dense matrix is used.
-We do not save `bdFlag` as a sparse matrix since updating sparse matrices is time consuming.
+We do not save `bdFlag` as a sparse matrix since updating sparse matrices is time-consuming.
 Instead we set up the type of `bdFlag` to `uint8` to minimize the waste of memory.